 Last year Google has announced the Android Pie developer preview in mid-March.
 So, the Android Q Developer Preview (DP1) is also expected to announce by the end of March this year.
 While the first public beta could be released somewhere between May 2019.
 Finally, Google will start roll-out Android 10 Stable update from August 2019.

-- First Developer Preview is expected around on March 2019.
+- First Developer Preview is expected around in March 2019.
+(Beta Released)

-- The first Public Beta is expected to release on May 2019.
+- The first Public Beta is expected to release in May 2019.

 - Official Stable update could start from August 2019.